cpl-kr/syntaxparser/Readme.md

 The boolean flag "alsAbschluss" serves to distinguish whether the method is called at the end of the parsing or as an intermediate state.
 If this method is called as an intermediate state, the method "processcharacters" must have been called with a whitespace beforehand.
 One gets a list of "SyntaxpathWithWord" with the methods getSyntaxpath() and getWord().
-The getSyntaxpath() method returns a syntax path with a node sequence and a leaf (i.e. symbols of a syntax tree).
+The getSyntaxpath() method returns a syntax path with a node sequence and a leaf (i.e. symbols of a syntax tree), which corresponds to a grammar rule.

 ## Handling different versions of a grammar